yonzkon/poseidon/README.md

 # Poseidon
 Poseidon server only for openkore-cro

-# steps to use openkore-cro and Poseidon
+# Steps to run openkore-cro and Poseidon

 ## STEP 1 - Run Poseidon in VM or VPS or DOCKER or WSL
 - perl src/poseidon.pl --char-server=\<YOUR VM IP:6900\> --map-server=\<YOUR VM IP:6900\>